OpenSwitchNOS/openswitch-ops-cli/docs/lldp_user_guide.md

 ## Prerequisites <a id="lldppre"></a> ##
 All the DUT interfaces (at least the interfaces that are connected to other devices) must be administratively up.
 ## Configuring LLDP <a id="lldpconf"></a> ##
-###Setting up basic configuration <a id="lldpconfbasic"></a> ###
+###Setting up the basic configuration <a id="lldpconfbasic"></a> ###
-1. ++Configure Terminal++
-'configure terminal' command changes the vtysh context to config.
+1. Configure the terminal to change the vtysh context to config context with the following commands:
 ```
 ops-as5712# configure terminal
 ops-as5712(config)#
 ```

-2. ++Enable LLDP Globally++
-'Feature lldp' command enables LLDP on the switch.
-Once LLDP is enabled, the switch begins to transmit advertisements from those ports that are configured to send LLDP packets.
+2. Enable LLDP globally on the switch with the following command:
 ```
 ops-as5712(config)# feature lldp
 ops-as5712(config)#
 ```
+Once LLDP is enabled, the switch begins to transmit advertisements from those ports that are configured to send LLDP packets.

-3. ++Enable LLDP on interface++
+3. Enable LLDP on interface.
-By using the 'lldp transmission' and 'lldp reception' commands, LLDP can be enabled or disabled on individual interfaces or configured to only send or only receive LLDP packets.
+By using the `lldp transmission` and `lldp reception` commands, LLDP can be enabled or disabled on individual interfaces or configured to only send or only receive LLDP packets.
 Consider interface 1 which is connected to neighbor device,
 ```
 ops-as5712(config)# interface 1